 Where to find Help — call 716-375-2076 or Contact Us now

 Dr. Kimberly Young has developed an evidenced-based counseling program to help you understand the causes of Internet gambling in your life.
-She uses specialized techniques in weekly sessions or intensive outpatient therapy to teach you behavior management, financial management, and other techniques that help you in a holistic manner.
+She uses specialized techniques in weekly sessions to teach you behavior management and financial management that help you in a holistic manner.
 To learn more, Internet Addiction: A Handbook and Guide for Evaluation and Treatment describes the risks of Internet gambling and outlines structured recovery strategies to stop online gambling for addicts and their families.